 If possible, you want to measure the drawdown of account equity (includes unrealised profit and losses) and not your account balance (does not include unrealised profit and losses).

 Some traders have huge unrealised losses in their trades and managed to turn them around in the last moment.
 Since we want to know how much losses they are risking, account equity paints a more realistic picture.

 It refers to how volatile your performance is, as opposed to how volatile the market is.

 Volatility of returns can be measured using standard deviation of your returns.

-Low volatility of returns tend to indicate that you are consistently making good and profitable decisions.
-It also tends to go hand in hand with low drawdowns, which indicate that you risk little to make more.
+Low volatility of returns tends to indicate that you are consistently making good and profitable decisions.
+It also tends to go hand in hand with low drawdowns, which indicates that you risk little to make more.